mantrabrain/simple-google-adsense/readme.txt

 = Using FTP =

-1. Download yatra.zip
+1. Download simple-google-adsense.zip
-2. Extract the yatra directory to your computer
+2. Extract the simple-google-adsense directory to your computer
-3. Upload the yatra directory to the /wp-content/plugins/ directory
+3. Upload the simple-google-adsense directory to the /wp-content/plugins/ directory
 4. Activate the plugin in the Plugin dashboard

 == Changelog ==